stevenalexander/NetCorePartyEfExample/README.md

 Update-Database -TargetMigration "MyPreviousChange"
 ```

 ## Notes

 - EF Core currently [doesn't support Table per Type](https://github.com/aspnet/EntityFramework/issues/2266), so avoid Entities that inherit from other Entities, as it will generate large flat tables.
 Instead model the Entities based on the table structure you intend and create repository/query objects that map/manage those Entities to Business objects that contain and manipulate data from multiple entities.
 - Travis CI supports [csharp net core builds](https://docs.travis-ci.com/user/languages/csharp/), but the dotnet framework version property does not directly match the framework name, i.e. .NETCoreApp 1.1 is `dotnet: 1.0.1`.
 - In memory DB does not like EF setting default values on model maps and will return wrong values.
 Avoid defaults in context like `.HasDefaultValue(true)` and set in constructors or respositories.
+- SpecFlow does not currently support .NET Core, so used Node wdio to create browser tests.
+- Running gulp task for wdio tests using Visual Studio Task Runner Explorer can give error for `node-fiber`, use VS Code terminal or Powershell.

 ## Links